SmartTokenLabs/TokenScript/doc/design_paper.md

 Can we tokenise 1% of a property, so that we have a finer property market with lower entry thresholds, which react faster than the typical month-long property purchase-sales cycle?
 Can token create a market of granular investments in all kind of resources?

 Can we tokenise electricity, allowing power users to benefit from finer scheduling of the use of resources, and households to benefit from collecting surplus sun energy?
 Can we tokenise AirBNB bookings, so that hosts can purchase a guaranteed cash flow from the market, while speculators profit from predicting the travel needs?

 Can we tokenise the risk and reward of international trades, so that small importers and exports, not significant enough to obtain letters of credit, can compete in global markets?
 Can we tokenise books, content and intellectual property, creating liquid markets for them?

-Can we create an insurance token that depends on cryptographic proofs, so that the insurer can remove from their pricing, the costs incurred by fraudulent documents?
+Can we create an insurance token that depends on cryptographic proofs, so that the insurer can remove the costs incurred by fraudulent documents from the pricing?
 Can we decentralise the insurers altogether?

 Blockchain can provide the foundational layer to achieve these.
 It enables a working, frictionless market with tokenised assets *always on the market*.
 However, this can only become true when there is a reliable and precise method to define how tokens should be used and transacted.
 This the focus of our work on Tokenscript.
 But first, we look at what tokens are how token operate currently.